 Lorraine Lupinskie, Director

 The Half Hollow Hills Social Studies Program is dedicated to promoting historical thinking, geographic literacy, and reading and writing in the content area.
 Building on a series of concentric circles, beginning in kindergarten students learn about themselves, their families, communities both at home and around the world, their state, nation and, ultimately, the world.
 Purposeful social studies instruction helps students to assume their roles as responsible citizens and active contributors to our democracy.
 Throughout the K-12 program, the curriculum closely integrates technology and provides multiple opportunities for students to learn and practice essential learning and thinking skills, including collaboration, innovation, and problem solving.
-The social studies program addresses the New York State Social Studies Standards and teaching and learning reflects Common Core shifts and the recent adoption of a new New York State Social Studies Framework.
+The social studies program addresses the New York State Social Studies Standards and teaching and learning reflects Common Core shifts and the New York State Social Studies Framework.
 The program is designed to provide understanding of historic, social, geographic, economic and political elements of communities, as well as of nations, both past and present and is enhanced through teaching cognitive skills: to think logically, analytically, and reflectively.
 Students are taught to think like an historian as they learn to source information, understand point of view and determine the reliability of a source and to corroborate and contextualize evidence.

 Beginning in kindergarten the program integrates content, concepts and skills for later learning and life in a democracy.
 Skills developed relate to gathering, using and presenting information, considering differing points of view and interpretations of events, participating in interpersonal and group relations, and personal management.
 Helping students become aware of self evolves into understanding of relationships with others, at home, in school, and the wider community.
 Throughout the elementary program, students are introduced to the use of authentic primary source documents (photos, editorial cartoons, charts and graphs, etc.) with the goal of acquiring the skills needed to construct meaning and understanding.
 By grade 5 students develop a sense of the geographic, economic, social and political underpinnings of societies, with an emphasis on the countries of the Western Hemisphere.